Anthony-Souzx/Anthony-Souzx/README.md

-- 👋 Hi, I’m @Anthony-Souzx
+- 👋 Hi, I’m Anthony or Tony
 - 👀 I’m interested in Frontend Development
 - 🌱 I’m currently learning HTML5, CSS and Javascript
 - 📚 I’m currently in the 3rd semester in Systems Analysis and Development